Since a good portion of my time in Paris was spent visiting museums, the Paris Museum Pass was both a money saver and time saver.

 Additional considerations when deciding if the Paris Museum Pass is for you: Most museums are free for those under age 16, and offered reduced admissions for those 16-25 years of age.
 Many museums also offer free admissions at least one day of the month.

-If the museums and monuments are on your to-do list in Paris, a Paris Museum Pass can be a savings in more ways than one.
+If the museums and monuments are on your to-do list in Paris, a Paris Museum Pass represent savings in more ways than one.